-To avoid the overhead of statistical computations altogether, recent work has explored removing normalization.
+To avoid the overhead of statistical computation altogether, recent work has explored removing normalization.
 DyT follows this direction by replacing RMSNorm with a bounded activation function, $\tanh(\alpha_\text{DyT} x)$, where $\alpha_\text{DyT}$ is a learnable scalar~\citep{zhu2025transformers}.
-This eliminates the need for mean or variance estimation, improving both training and inference speeds.
-The $\tanh$ function ensures that activations remain bounded, and the learnable scalar $\alpha_\text{DyT}$ rescales inputs so that the effective range of $\tanh$ is better utilized.
+This eliminates the need for mean and variance estimation, improving both training and inference throughput.
+The $\tanh(\cdot)$ ensures that activations remain bounded, and the learnable scalar $\alpha_\text{DyT}$ rescales inputs so that the effective range of $\tanh$ is better utilized.

-Although DyT improves efficiency, it does not control how the output mean and variance grow with depth.
-Moreover, its learnable scalar parameter $\alpha_\text{DyT}$ is not explicitly designed for stability.
+Although DyT improves efficiency, it does not explicitly control how the output mean and variance grow with depth.
+Moreover, its learnable scalar parameter $\alpha_\text{DyT}$ is not specifically designed for stability.
 It only rescales the inputs indirectly, without actively suppressing variance escalation in deep networks.
-As a result, its training stability at scale is not explicitly guaranteed and may be more susceptible to saturation-induced gradient vanishing and related instabilities than normalization-based methods.
+As a result, its training stability at scale is not explicitly guaranteed and may be more susceptible to saturation-induced vanishing gradient and related instabilities than normalization-based methods.

-In contrast to DyT, BHyT explicitly guarantees stability by constraining variance growth.
+In contrast to DyT, BHyT provides an explicit stability guarantee by constraining variance growth.
 To address the computational bottleneck of the required statistical calculations, we introduce a variance approximation mechanism.
-This design effectively harmonizes robust training stability with the high efficiency of normalization-free architectures.
+This design effectively combines robust training stability with the efficiency benefits of normalization-free architectures.

 Concurrent work has explored complementary alternatives.
 Derf~\citep{chen2025stronger} replaces the \(\tanh(\cdot)\) function in DyT with an \(\mathrm{erf}(\cdot)\)-based activation, whereas SeeDNorm~\citep{cai2026seednorm} remains within the normalization family by dynamically rescaling RMSNorm based on the current input.
 Relative to these methods, BHyT is designed as a bounded, data-dependent alternative to Pre-LN that ties the pre-$\tanh$ range directly to per-token statistics while also providing finite-depth variance control.